“We think the world apart. What would it be like to think the world together?” (Parker Palmer).

 The law of the excluded middle is also very questionable.
 For example, according to this law a man would be good or not good.
 It is, however, obvious that most men, if not all, are intermediate between good and not good.
 They may be very close to good so that for practical reasons they may be considered good, or they may be more or less removed from good.

-In the following chapters I shall give more examples that illustrate the questionable status of the above laws of thought.
+In the following essays I shall give more examples that illustrate the questionable status of the above laws of thought.
 I will not conclude that these laws are useless.
 But I want to point out their limited usefulness.
-If they are taken for granted and used exclusively as is often the case, they become harmful to the individual, society, and the planet.
+If they are taken for granted and used exclusively as is often the case, they may become harmful to the individual, society, and the planet.

 However, the general public and even the majority of scientists have remained unaware of this limitation and its harmful consequences.